Text consolidated by Valsts valodas centrs (State

 employees within the meaning of Article 2(32) of Commission

-Regulation No 651/2014, compared with the average indicator over
+Regulation No 651/2014 compared with the average over the

-capital company within three years after completing initial
+workplace within three years after completion of the initial

-respect of a Rēzekne Special Economic Zone and Latgale Special
+capital company of the Rēzekne Special Economic Zone and the

-Special Economic Zone capital company - in Liepāja local
+Economic Zone - in the local government of Liepāja State city,

-medium-sized capital companies - for at least three years from
+capital company and for at least three years in a small or

 7) the certification of a zone capital company that it would